Sepulveda Pass transit corridor

 KEEP COSTS LOW BY...

-The Sepulveda Pass will serve a diverse range of needs from commuters to travelers to leisure activities.
-Our vision for the corridor would include building a complete 4 Track alignment to create LA's first local and express line.
+The Sepulveda Pass will serve a diverse range of needs and people; from commuters to travelers, to residents doing to leisure activities.
+Our vision for the corridor would include building express 4 Track alignments in and around stations to create LA's first local and express line.
 With HyRail's low costs, we can build 4 tracks for less than the price of 2 for Light Rail.
 This express service creates the possibility of Valley to LAX travel in under 15 min no matter the time of day.
 Metro can create a new revenue generator by charging a premium to access LAX via the express service.

 Many major cities around the world have transit systems with both local and express service and it's time LA get one in its most dynamic corridor.